bryal/kvasir/notes.md

 Function: `(define (f x) <body>)`
 	A function definition is actually a constant definition of a function pointer.
 Variable: `(var x <body>)`
 	Similar to constant definition, but only available after statement.
-Can be overwritten.
+An already defined variable can be overwritten by a new definition of possibly different type.
-Mutable variable: `(var mut x <body>)`
+	Actually shorthand for declaration + assignment Mutable variable: `(var mut x <body>)`
 	To `var` as `let mut` is to `let` in Rust.
+Type ascription:
+	Types of expressions can be described explicitly to help with type inference and to create a coerce site.
+Syntax is `(:TYPE EXPR)` e.g. `(:u32 5)`

 ## Idéas